logo 1

 Speak to an Attorney Before Changing Your Estate Plan

 In many cases, crossing out sections in your Will, trust, power of attorney, or other estate planning documents is not sufficient.
 If you do not speak to an attorney about your estate plan, your goals might not be met.
 The best way to ensure your estate plan works for you and your family is to consult an experienced California lawyer.
-The team at Anthoor Law Group would be happy to speak with you over a consultation; reach out today to set it up
+Our Estate Planning attorneys would be happy to speak with you over a consultation; reach out today to set it up.

 Share This Blog